 In order to do this, a high quality Personal, Social, Health and Economic Education curriculum is a vital part of their development.

-At Curdridge Primary school we use SCARF, a comprehensive scheme of work for PSHE and wellbeing education that also covers all of the DfE's new statutory requirements for Relationships Education and Health Education, including non-statutory Sex Education.
+At Curdridge we use SCARF, a comprehensive scheme of work for PSHE and wellbeing education that also covers all of the DfE's statutory requirements for Relationships Education and Health Education, including non-statutory Sex Education.